prekshivyas/LiveBeats/README.md

 # liveBeats

-I have always been an ardent lover of the cloud and Apache Airflow (even before Data Engneering was a thing!)
+I have always been an ardent lover of the cloud and Apache Airflow

 In this project I delve into GCP and Data Analytics to bring to you LiveBeats.